Read papers the way they deserve to be read.

 Diagnostic Logging

-A session log file captures all activity for troubleshooting.
-Export via Help → Export Diagnostic Log, or copy the log file path from the About dialog to attach to bug reports.
+Each session writes a log for troubleshooting.
+Export it from Help → Export Diagnostic Log to attach to a bug report.

 Headless Core Library